-This salmon and vegetables baked in foil is adapted from the traditional recipe, salmon en papillote, a delicious and simple recipe ready in 30 minutes.
+This salmon and vegetables baked in foil recipe is adapted from the traditional recipe, salmon en papillote, a delicious and simple recipe ready in 30 minutes.

 Have you ever heard the term “en papillote”?
 Although it sounds fancy, en papillote means to bake food in a folded packet of parchment paper… or in my case, aluminum foil.
-When using this method of cooking, the vegetables that serve as accompaniment are cooked at the same time with the chosen protein.
+When using this method of cooking, the vegetables that serve as the accompaniment are cooked at the same time with the chosen protein.

 I love to create a whole meal in one shot!